 West Runway Rehabilitation

-Work is underway on a complete removal and replacement of the west runway at YYC.
+Work has been completed on the removal and replacement of the West Runway at YYC.

 Phase 1